-These are some common dental emergencies that often come through our doors at Azarko Dental Clinics.
+These are some common dental emergencies that often come through our doors at Azarko Dental Group.
 We can tell you how to address them at home to reduce discomfort until you're able to get to our office.

 Is your tooth chipped or broken?
 Your dentist may be able to attach the missing piece.
 If possible, try to locate it and bring it to your dental appointment.
 If you are unable to locate it, your dentist will likely be able to replace it with a restoration such as a crown or filling.